 7a.
 Scrapbook Kits

-You’ll often find collections where the stickers and embellishments coordinate with the patterned paper.
+You’ll often find kits that are collections where the stickers and embellishments coordinate with several sheets of patterned paper.
 These are often referred to as scrapbooking kits or paper packs .

 Personalize your pages with a fun and colourful alphabet!